hindu-comm/mail_stream_advaita-l/2017/12/Need_explanation/230__Kartik_Vashishta.md

 > question, its tricky.
 One can't say it is not a process since there is
 > effort involved.
 However, it is prAptasya prAptiH, gaining of the already
 > gained, what you already are.
 Since there is no choice in knowing something
-> as is, one can't say that ​there is a process of choosing to become.
+> as is, one can't say that there is a process of choosing to become.
 Yet
 > knowledge takes effort in terms of removing misunderstandings.
 So
 > realisation is a process of removing the misconceptions of taking oneself
 > as something one is not, including the thinking that one will become